-A report from economictimes.indiatimes.com in October 2020 read that a Citroen micro-SUV codenamed the Citroen eCC21 will be introduced in 2022.
-FCA and Groupe PSA, the respective parent companies of Jeep and Citroen, are closer than ever having merged and formed Stellantis with a 50:50 ownership structure.
-The alliance will focus on platform and component sharing, especially in the low-cost segments where the French conglomerate has an upper hand.
+A report from economictimes.indiatimes.com in October 2020 read that a Citroen micro-SUV with an electric powertrain codenamed the Citroen eCC21 will be introduced in 2022.
+FCA and Groupe PSA, the respective parent companies of Jeep and Citroen, are closer than ever, having merged and formed Stellantis with a 50:50 ownership structure.
+The alliance will focus on platform and component sharing, especially in the low-cost segments where the French conglomerate has the upper hand.

 On the baby Jeep migrating to the eCMP

-The Jeep 526 project was given the green signal way before the merger with Groupe PSA, back in the days of Sergio Marchionne’s leadership.
-The idea of a baby Jeep has been floating since 2012, initially speculated as riding on the Fiat Panda platform, one that was shortly thereafter rejected.
+The Jeep entry SUV project was given the green signal long before the merger with Groupe PSA, back in Sergio Marchionne’s tenure.
+The idea of a baby Jeep has been floating since 2012, initially speculated as riding on the Fiat Panda platform, shortly thereafter rejected.

-The plan then was to build it on FCA’s small-wide 4×4 architecture that underpins SUVs up to the size class of a Jeep Compass, with heavy revisions for the downsizing.
-In October 2020, a report from quattroruoute.it (via clubalfa.it) said that FCA is reviewing the SUV project and considering the switch to Groupe PSA’s CMP platform.
+The plan was to build it on FCA’s small-wide 4×4 architecture that underpins SUVs up to the size class of a Jeep Compass, with heavy revisions for the downsizing.
+In October 2020, a report from quattroruoute.it (via clubalfa.it) said that FCA was reviewing the SUV project and switching to Groupe PSA’s CMP platform.

-The majority of the B-segment cars/small cars/sub-compact cars from FCA brands will be based on Groupe PSA’s CMP platform.
-Initially, it was thought that this may have applied to only the B-segment vehicles in Europe, as the letter specified Italian and Polish subsidiaries as the senders.
-FCA manufactures the Fiat Panda, Fiat 500X, Fiat 500L and the Jeep Renegade in these countries all of which are nearing the end of the lifecycle.
-However, it looks like even new projects like the Jeep 526 could be put on the CMP/eCMP.
+The majority of the B-segment cars/small cars/sub-compact cars from FCA brands henceforth will be based on PSA’s CMP platform.
+Initially, it was thought that this might have applied to only the B-segment vehicles in Europe, as the letter specified Italian and Polish subsidiaries as the senders.
+FCA manufactures the Fiat Panda, Fiat 500X, Fiat 500L, and the Jeep Renegade in these countries, all of which are nearing the end of the lifecycle.
+However, it looks like Stellantis would shift even new projects to the CMP/eCMP.

-A number of EVs based on eCMP already exist in Europe, such as Opel Corsa-e, Opel Mokka-e, Peugeot e-208, Peugeot e-2008, Citroen e-C4, and DS 3 Crossback E-Tense.
-According to The Economic Times report, key parts of the Citroen eCC21 EV from India would be exported to Europe.
+Several EVs based on eCMP already exist in Europe, such as Opel Corsa-e, Opel Mokka-e, Peugeot e-208, Peugeot e-2008, Citroen e-C4, and DS 3 Crossback E-Tense.